JoelenCruz/Libft_level0_42/README.md

-# libft
+# Libft
-First project 42.
-In this project, you will be creating a library of functions.
+First Project 42.
+In this project, you will create a library with many functionstions.

 # My results libft
 ![image](https://user-images.githubusercontent.com/43698585/202721592-3a01023b-cf33-467a-a86a-7a7a4ade7eb9.png)